 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that excels across all dimensions.
-It provides specific capabilities, an extensive list of natural trigger terms, clear what/when guidance, and explicit boundary-setting with the cross-cloud migration exclusion.
-The only minor concern is that the sheer volume of trigger terms could be slightly overwhelming, but each term is relevant and natural.
+It provides specific capabilities, extensive natural trigger terms, clear what/when guidance, and explicit boundary-setting with named alternative skills.
+The only minor concern is that the sheer length and density of trigger terms could be slightly overwhelming, but this is a minor stylistic issue rather than a functional one.

 | Dimension | Reasoning | Score |